nabethg/ScribeSmith/README.md

   - conda env update

 When going through all the code, decide on what to remove and include in the .gitignore

+## Acknowledgments

+This project was part of the [APS360](https://engineering.calendar.utoronto.ca/course/aps360h1) course offered by the [University of Toronto Faculty of Applied Science and Engineering](https://www.engineering.utoronto.ca/).

+The [report](docs/report) Latex template has been derived from the assignment guideline.